raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step09.md

         robin.stop()
 ~~~

 This checks if the current time is more than or equal to the `end_time` value specified at the start of the program.
-If so, change the value of `running` to `False`, which will stop the `while` loop from repeating, and then stop the motors of the robot.
+If so, it will change the value of `running` to `False` (which will stop the `while` loop from repeating) and then stop the motors.

 **7.** Modify the `while` loop condition so that it stops repeating once `running` is set to `False`.